Shashied/Software-Security-Web-Application/README.md

 # Software-Security-Web-Application
-This Repository contains codes and Report for the Software Security Assignment
+This Repository contains codes and the Report for the Software Security Assignment.

 ## Quick Links
  * ### [Codes](https://github.com/Shashied/Software-Security-Web-Application/tree/master/Webapp)